 A few have complained that it left stains on their clothes.

-May stain your clothes and sheets.
+May stain your clothes and sheets, even a few days after it's applied.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.